Abhiram-TK/Google-Market-Odyssey/README.md

 ### Proposed Solution

-- Our solution is to develop a robust Power BI dashboard equipped with a suite of features tailored for analyzing Google's historical stock market data.
-This dashboard will offer real-time updates on essential metrics and provide users with actionable insights to make informed decisions.
+- Our solution is to develop a Power BI dashboard equipped with a suite of features tailored for analyzing Google's historical stock market data.

 ## Dashbaord Overview